JorgeVladGarcia/DScourseS18_FinalProject/README.md

 t.handle <- as.data.frame(t.handle)
 t.handle <- t.handle[-1,] # drop first empty row
 ```
-We inorcporate the Twitter handle column into our data set:
+We incorporate the Twitter handle column into our data set:
 ```
 top25.twitter$t.handle<- t.handle
 ```
 Again, with loops, we extract each authors' personal link in the Citec data base, drop the first empty row, and incoporate as a column to our first data set from website1.
 The citec.link variable will have a lot of missing values, but I haven't explored the reason behind this.
-The first data set will look like this:
+Finally, after we incorporate this column into the data set, our final data set will look  like this:
 ```
 citec.link<- 0
 for (i in top25.twitter$ideas.link){